Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 - No regular exercise program

-A specialist in cardiac imaging explains preliminary results of the scan to the patient at the end of the test.
-A final written report is later sent to the patient and designated physician.
+A specialist in cardiac imaging explains preliminary results of the scan at the end of the test.
+A final written report is later sent to the patient and their physician.
 Referral arrangements can be made for patients who do not have a physician.